Last Updated on May 23, 2023

 Find affordable velvet curtains to cozy up your space and soften your windows.

-If you want to spruce your backyard, check out this round-up of the best outdoor patio furniture.
+If you want to spruce your backyard, check out this round-up of comfortable outdoor patio furniture.

-Learn to layer lighting like a pro with this guide to the best bedroom lighting.
+Learn to layer lighting like a pro with this guide to bedroom ceiling lighting.

 I’ve been playing around with some living room design concepts.
 Check out the latest mood board I came up with.